AnserBeg/soft-sme1/soft-sme-backend/SETTINGS_SYSTEM_GUIDE.md

 ## Overview

-The SOFT SME Settings system provides comprehensive configuration management for the entire application.
+The NEURATASK Settings system provides comprehensive configuration management for the entire application.
 It includes business profile management, QuickBooks Online integration, global system variables, backup management, and session control.
 These settings influence how the application behaves across all modules and ensure proper business operations.

 ## Business Profile Settings